 echo $false; // the output:

-Compound PHP Data Types
+Understanding the Compound PHP Data Types

-We can define compound data types as the data that can contain over one element each one has a different primitive PHP data type.
-Such as arrays, objects, callables, and iterable.
-Let’s see each one in a PHP code example.
+We can define compound data types as data that can contain more than one element; each element has a different primitive PHP data type.

 PHP Array